 - Corticosteroids to ease swelling

-- Percutaneous catheter drainage to drain fluid from the pancreas
+- Percutaneous catheter drainage to remove fluid from the pancreas

 - ERCP to open any blockages or drain cysts